DexterHuang/CyberCodeOnline/UpdateNote.md

 - Deploy some global buff or skips for the community
 - Contribute to our WIKI, Lores and other configs on our [GitHub](https://github.com/DexterHuang/CyberCodeOnlin

-## Notice

-Due to popular player suggestion, the max sale price on the market `encrypted gang memory shard` will be increased 10x, There are other items' max price that could be adjusted, here I just notify you guys to avoid potential market shock **This update will be live on 2025/06/20 giving players times to prepare**

 ## Updates

 ### 0.1872